Beware the Revolving Door: Know the Signs of Employee Turnover

 - Identify turnover spikes.
 Learn to recognize when turnover is going to occur, so you can head it off at the pass.
 Compare turnover data over several years to determine if spikes are occurring at typical times.
 Turnover spikes among top performers typically occur during the first and last months of the fiscal year, as well as in the middle of the fiscal year.

 - Use data to gauge the temp of top performers at critical times.
-Are top reps hitting their performance goals consistently?
+Are top reps hitting their sales performance goals consistently?
 When you compare current data to previous data, what do you notice?
 If reps’ numbers are down, it could signal that they have their eyes on the door.

-When faced with the choice of spending money on turnover or spending it on keeping a great rep, invest in the rep. Use automatic sales compensation software to identify typical turnover times, and to introduce incentives when warning signs occur.
+When faced with the choice of spending money on turnover or spending it on keeping a great rep, invest in the rep. Use automatic sales compensation software to identify typical turnover times, and to introduce sales incentives when warning signs occur.